 Committees are the bodies through which most action is done in ESG.
 Committee members choose their own initiatives that enhance some aspect of the College of Engineering, and are given every tool at the government's disposal to help them.
 This is the best way for new members to become involved in Engineering Student Government.

-The following are the six committees of ESG:
+The following are the eight committees of ESG:

 Academic Affairs Committee

 The Academic Affairs Committee is responsible for addressing program needs of the Student Body to the College of Engineering Administration.
 These issues may include:

 Financial Aid, Fellowships, Grants and Awards